qanhdang96/endgame-project/README.md

 ## Features:
 Our fisnished project help people from other places getting to know more about city of Austin.
-Provide up-to-date times, weather, governement news, and entertainment locations, such as bars, museum and theaters.
+Provide up-to-date times, weather, Austin maps, governement news, and entertainment locations, such as bars, museum and theaters.

 ## Dependencies: